khinevich/ContextGuardSwift/README.md

 Example: Document A says "Emperor penguins are native to Antarctica" while Document B says "Emperor penguins are commonly found in the Arctic."
 A human reader may not notice this contradiction across files, but it undermines the reliability of the entire knowledge base.

 **Context Guard** is an on-device AI agent that acts as a quality assurance layer.
-It checks a small set of documents (1–2 pages) for factual, semantic, and logical contradictions — entirely on-device, with zero data leaving the iPad.
+It checks a small set of documents (1–2 pages) for factual, semantic, and logical contradictions — entirely on-device, with zero data leaving the iPad or iPhone.

 ## Sustainability Angle